cygni/cts2023-turn-cygnicator/docs/README.md

 ### Mac
 Install picocom using [Homebrew](https://formulae.brew.sh/formula/picocom), then run `sudo picocom -b 115200 /dev/tty.usbmodem1234561`

-It could be other numbers at the end, check the contents of /dev folder with the Pico connected to find out what it is for your system.
 ### Linux
 We have provided a help script to run picocom from docker.
 ```bash